Pjay-001/Pjay-001/README.md

 - 👋 Hi, I’m @Pjay-001
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently learning javascript and c++
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...he
 - ⚡ Fun fact: ...

 <!---